lachie83/kubernetes.github.io/content/en/docs/concepts/services-networking/dual-stack.md

 ## Egress Traffic

 Either publicly routable or non-publicly routable IPv6 address blocks will work if the underlying {{< glossary_tooltip text="CNI" term_id="cni" >}} provider implements the transport.
-If you have a Pod that uses non-publicly routable IPv6 addresses and want that Pod to reach off-cluster destinations (eg. the public Internet), you must set up IP masquerading for the egress traffic.
+If you have a Pod that uses non-publicly routable IPv6 addresses and want that Pod to reach off-cluster destinations (eg. the public Internet), you must set up IP masquerading for the egress traffic, or a similar mechanism such as transparent proxying.
 The [ip-masq-agent](https://github.com/kubernetes-sigs/ip-masq-agent) project supports dual-stack for IP masquerading on dual-stack clusters.

 ## {{% heading "whatsnext" %}}